ARTEMUS

 2. Select Filing Method:

 Determine the method of filing that best suits your needs and capabilities.
-ISF filings can be submitted electronically through the Automated Broker Interface (ABI) system, by using a CBP-approved software vendor, or by employing the services of a licensed customs broker or freight forwarder.
-Choose the method that aligns with your resources and preferences.
+ISF filings must be submitted electronically through the Automated Broker Interface (ABI) system within CBP’s Automated Commercial Environment (ACE).
+You can file directly using ACE-compatible software, such as the solution offered by Artemus, or rely on a licensed customs broker or freight forwarder to handle the process on your behalf.

 3. Obtain Filer Code: